 Spray inside of IP with non stick spray.

 Add the sugar, vanilla and tapioca, stir.
 In a bowl whisk together the egg and milk and pour into the pot.
 Stir well so it is all combined well.

 Put the lid on your IP and close the steam valve.
 Put your IP on manual, pressure, high, for 7 minutes.

-When it beeps allow it to sit for about 5 minutes before releasing steam valve or else steam that comes out will contain a bit of milk (and be kinda' messy).
+When it beeps do a natural release, or allow it to sit for about 5 minutes before releasing steam valve or else steam that comes out will contain a bit of milk (and be kinda' messy).

 Eat warm or if put in fridge it will stiffen up and can serve cooled too.